 In July 2013, federal banking regulators approved final rules that implement changes to the regulatory capital framework for U.S. banks.
-The regulation requires a minimum ratio of common equity Tier 1 capital to risk-weighted assets of 4.5%, a minimum ratio of Tier 1 capital to risk-weighted assets of 8%, and a minimum leverage ratio of 4% for all banking organizations.
+The regulation requires a minimum ratio of common equity Tier 1 capital to risk-weighted assets of 4.5%, a minimum ratio of Tier 1 capital to risk-weighted assets of 8.0%, and a minimum leverage ratio of 4.0% for all banking organizations.
 Additionally, community banking institutions must maintain a capital conservation buffer of common equity Tier 1 capital in an amount greater than 2.5% of total risk-weighted assets to avoid being subject to limitations on capital distributions and discretionary bonus payments to executive officers.
-At December 31, 2019, the Bank exceeded all capital requirements necessary to be considered well capitalized.
+At December 31, 2020, the Bank exceeded all capital requirements necessary to be considered well capitalized.

-Section 201 of the Economic Growth, Regulatory Relief, and Consumer Protection Act (the "Growth Act") directs the federal bank regulatory agencies to establish a Community Bank Leverage Ratio of tangible capital to average total consolidated assets of not less than 8% or more than 10%.
-In November 2019, the federal banking agencies published in the Federal Register a final rule to implement Section 201 of the Growth Act.
-Under the final rule, depository institutions and depository institution holding companies that have less than \$10 billion in total consolidated assets and meet other qualifying criteria, including a leverage ratio (equal to tier 1 capital divided by average total consolidated assets) of greater than 9%, will be eligible to opt into the Community Bank Leverage Ratio framework.
-A community banking organization that qualifies for and elects to use the Community Bank Leverage Ratio framework and that maintain a leverage ratio of greater than 9% will be considered to have satisfied the generally applicable risk-based and leverage capital requirements in the banking agencies' generally applicable capital rules and, if applicable, will be considered to have met the well-capitalized ratio requirements for purposes of Section 38 of the Federal Deposit Insurance Act.
-The final rule includes a two-quarter grace period during which a qualifying banking organization that temporarily fails to meet any of the qualifying criteria, including the greater than 9% leverage ratio requirement, generally would still be deemed well-capitalized so long as the banking organization maintains a leverage ratio greater than 8%.
-At the end of the grace period, the banking organization must meet all qualifying criteria to remain in the community bank leverage ratio framework or otherwise must comply with and report under the generally applicable rule.
-The final rule became effective on January 1, 2020.
+Section 201 of the Economic Growth, Regulatory Relief, and Consumer Protection Act directs the federal bank regulatory agencies to establish a Community Bank Leverage Ratio ("CBLR") of tangible capital to average total consolidated assets of not less than 8.0% or more than 10.0%.
+Under the final rule issued by the federal banking agencies, effective January 1, 2020, depository institutions and depository institution holding companies that have less than \$10 billion in total consolidated assets and meet other qualifying criteria, including a leverage ratio (equal to Tier 1 capital divided by average total consolidated assets) of greater than 9.0%, will be eligible to opt into the CBLR framework.
+A community banking organization that elects to use the CBLR framework and that maintains a leverage ratio of greater than 9.0% will be considered to have satisfied the generally applicable risk-based and leverage capital requirements in the banking agencies' generally applicable capital rules and, if applicable, will be considered to have met the well-capitalized ratio requirements for purposes of Section 38 of the Federal Deposit Insurance Act.
+The final rule includes a two-quarter grace period during which a qualifying banking organization that temporarily fails to meet any of the qualifying criteria, including the greater than 9.0% leverage ratio requirement, generally would still be deemed well-capitalized so long as the banking organization maintains a leverage ratio greater than 8.0%.
+At the end of the grace period, the banking organization must meet all qualifying criteria to remain in the CBLR framework or otherwise must comply with and report under the generally applicable rule.
+As required by Section 4012 of the CARES Act, the federal banking agencies temporarily lowered the CBLR, issuing two interim final rules to set the CBLR at 8.0% and then gradually re-establish it at 9.0%.
+Under the interim final rules, the CBLR was set at 8.0% beginning in the second quarter of 2020 through the end of the year.
+Community banks that have a leverage ratio of 8.0% or greater and meet certain other criteria may elect to use the CBLR framework.
+Beginning in 2021, the CBLR will increase to 8.5% for the calendar year.
+Community banks will have until January 1, 2022, before the leverage ratio requirement to use the CBLR framework will return to 9.0%.
+The Bank has not elected to adopt the CBLR framework.